bitsgofer/gowat/channel-in-test/README.md

 While I started running this as normal with `go test -mod=vendor -v ./...`, it occurred to me that I could compile the test into a binary as well.

-This removes the doubt of whether I'm running the same thing when I repeat the debugging steps.
+This ensures that I always debug the same thing, even if I restart the debugger.

-	$ GO111MODULE=on go test -mod=vendor -c -o myTest
+	$> GO111MODULE=on go test -mod=vendor -c -o myTest
-	$ ./myTest -test.v
+	$> ./myTest -test.v
 	=== RUN   TestWat
 	=== RUN   TestWat/oneRPS
 	calling deferred func of makeCall